-All population data is taken from ONS's mid-year estimates (MYE) to 2015, and the ONS 2014-based population projections are used thereafter at the national and regional level.
+All population data is taken from ONS's mid-year estimates (MYE) to 2018 including the revised estimates for mid-2012 to mid-20161, and the ONS 2016-based population projections are used thereafter at the national and regional level.
 At the local level, total population is forecast as last year's population plus natural increase plus net migration (domestic and international).
 Local migration in the EEFM is the sum of economic migration (related to economic growth) and non-economic migration (see below).